lethedata/x220_x230-Mod_Kits/README.md

 There are a multiple Thinkpad X220 and X230 mod kits floating around.
 This repo attempts to provide some clarity regarding the differences of each.

+Information here may be inaccurate as finding informatoin without direct access to the boards is rather

 ## Known Mod Kits

 There seems to be three different styles Nitrocaster, eDP only, and a.gain.
 All boards require a [firmware screen patch](firmware-Screen_Patch.md) to fully disable the original LVDS display.

 ### Nitrocaster: LVDS and EDP

-Uses LVDS and EDP to control brightness without firmware mod.
+Uses LVDS and EDP to control brightness.
+[VBT modifications](https://review.coreboot.org/c/coreboot/+/28950/22..23//COMMIT_MSG#b18) should not be used.
 May require an aditional mod to deal with [VCC Power](firmware-VCC_Power.md).

 - [Nitrocaster](images/nitrocaster-nitrocaster.png) : [nitrocaster store](https://nitrocaster.me/store/x220-x230-fhd-mod-kit.html) [(archive)](https://archive.is/TbwNl)

 ### eDP Only : EDP only

 Only has the eDP and nothing else.
+Brightness controls implemented via power button and a USB HID devivice hooked into the X230's USB 2.0 bus.

 - [eDP v4.0 for X230 X220](images/eDP-eDP%20v4.0%20for%20X230%20X220%20(2K).png) : [aliexpress](https://www.aliexpress.us/item/3256805565969412.html) [(archive)](https://archive.is/GfvCe)
 - eDP v5.0 for X230 X220 :
 - [eDP v5.1 for X230 X220](images/eDP-eDP%20v5.1%20for%20X230%20X220%20(2K).png) : [aliexpress](https://www.aliexpress.us/item/3256804036188775.html) [(archive)](https://archive.is/Bi991)

 ### a.gain : EDP and mSATA+USB3.0
-Includes an mSATA+USB3.0 port
+Includes an mSATA+USB3.0 port.
+Brightness controls implemented via power button and a USB HID devivice hooked into the X230's USB 2.0 bus.

 - [X220_X230 FHD RevA1.0](images/a.gain-X220_X230%20FHD%20RevA1.0.png) : [aliexpress](https://www.aliexpress.us/item/3256805565927750.html)
 - [X230 QHD RevA1](images/a.gain-X230%20QHD%20RevA1.png) :